 A solid CV isn’t just your ticket into the interview; it will also allow you to prepare for questions.

-For most retail graduate jobs or schemes, you’ll be asked to provide a CV.
+For many retail graduate jobs or schemes, you’ll be asked to provide a CV.
 Writing about your experiences in a way that shows you possess the abilities needed to be successful in retail will improve your chances of clearing the first hurdle of the application process.

 If you’re eager to go straight to an example of how you write up your contact details, education history and work experience, jump down – but we recommend you first read about identifying the skills you’ll use and how to structure your CV.